jrenaud90/TidalPy/Documentation/viscosity_x/viscosity_models.md

 ### Behavior at the Limits

+The reference viscosity $\eta_\mathrm{ref}$ is the viscosity at $T_\mathrm{ref}$ and zero pressure, so a positive activation volume always raises the viscosity with pressure, as it does in the Arrhenius law.

-Every model returns infinity at or below zero temperature: the cold limit of a thermally activated fluid is a solid that does not flow, and an infinite viscosity makes the rheology models return a purely elastic response.
+The Arrhenius and reference models return infinity at or below zero temperature (`ConstantViscosity` returns its constant at any temperature): the cold limit of a thermally activated fluid is a solid that does not flow, and an infinite viscosity makes the rheology models return a purely elastic response.
 A reference model with a non-positive reference temperature also returns infinity.
 Very cold but positive temperatures reach infinity by overflowing the exponential, which is deliberate rather than guarded against.

 ### Choosing a Model